 Policy on Charitable Contributions and Patient Assistance

-Ethicon will consider charitable contributions and requests for patient assistance in the areas of children’s health, health care education, access to health care and community responsibility, consistent with Ethicon's policies.
+The Company will consider charitable contributions and requests for patient assistance in the areas of children's health, health care education, access to health care and community responsibility, consistent with the Company policies.

 Policy on Travel Expense Reimbursement for CME, Promotional or Product Training Meetings

-Ethicon may reimburse attendees for their reasonable travel and lodging expenses associated with attendance at product training meetings.
+The Company may reimburse attendees for their reasonable travel and lodging expenses associated with attendance at product training meetings.
 Product training meetings will be conducted in locations conducive to the exchange of information such as educational or conference settings.
-Where face-to-face or hands-on customer training is reasonably necessary for the safe and effective use of Ethicon medical device products is required, Ethicon may provide training at company facilities, at independent teaching centers such as medical institutions, or in other appropriate clinical settings.
+Where face-to-face or hands-on customer training is reasonably necessary for the safe and effective use of the Company's medical device products is required, the Company may provide training at company facilities, at independent teaching centers such as medical institutions, or in other appropriate clinical settings.